-Table 1.
+T Table 1.
 Status of Hybrid Rice in Asian Markets Cultivation Adoption Indonesia Vulnerability to pests and diseases lead to indifference of grain quality between hybrid and inbred rice.
 Government is yet to produce a clear policy stance for industry support.
-Current subsidy Bangladesh Lack of effective campaign in hybrid rice production which resulted to non-familiarity of farmers in hybrid rice cultivation techniques.
+Current subsidy program is poorly targeted.
+Bangladesh Most varieties, imported from China, are not well adapted under local conditions Lack of effective campaign in hybrid rice production which resulted to non-familiarity of farmers in hybrid rice cultivation techniques.
 Philippines Low seed production volume relative to consumption requirements.
 Limited credit assistance extended by Government to farmers.
 India Limited choice of hybrids suited to local conditions Weak institutional mechanism for production and supply of seed of public sector bred hybrids Vietnam While current hybrids are resistant to blast disease, these are susceptible to major diseases.
 Reluctance of small farmers to use hybrid seeds due to lack of proper ware house and high financial requirement China Demographic shifts such as increased migration from rural to urban areas cause an asynchronous development in agricultural mechanization.
 Stringent industrial policy and commercial environment holds as a barrier for market access by new varieties.